Table of contents

 Gambling Addiction Through The Lens of Behavioral Illness

-First off, we should point out that this isn’t any novel idea.
+First, we should point out that this isn’t a novel idea.
 Medical science recognizes gambling addiction as a legitimate behavioral disorder.
 Why?
 Well, because it literally rewires our brains to keep gambling.

 As weird as this may seem, intuitively, a gambling addiction works much like a substance addiction.
 However, we’re more prone to believing substance addictions change our brain chemistry because it’s intuitively easy to picture.